cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 enabled.
 These injections will always be treated as `partial` matches which are paused and rechecked.

-Once the torrent has finished rechecking, it's progress could be anywhere from 0% to 100%.
+Once the torrent has finished rechecking, it's progress may be anywhere from 0% to 100%.
 You will then have to choose between resuming the torrent or removing it from client with the corresponding .torrent file in [`outputDir`](./options.md#outputdir).
-Of course this is no longer "cross seeding", but it does allows the possibility of reviving the stalled torrent used as the source.
+Of course this is no longer "cross seeding", but it does allow the possibility of reviving the stalled torrent used as the source.
 In order to do this, you may need to follow the manual steps outlined in the
 [faq entry](#my-partial-matches-from-related-searches-are-missing-the-same-data-how-can-i-only-download-it-once)